Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Methodology

-Useful diagnostic tests have positive likelihood ratio $\mbox{LR}^+ > 1$ and negative likelihood ratio $\mbox{LR}^- < 1$, where one of the two inequalities implies the other one.
-Equation \eqref{eq:LRUpdating} shows that a positive result from a useful test increases the odds (and therefore also the probability) of having the disease whereas a negative result decreases it.
-The diagnostic odds ratio is thus a single indicator of diagnostic test accuracy, the larger, the better.
+Useful diagnostic tests have \soutr{positive likelihood ratio} $\mbox{LR}^+ > 1$ and \soutr{negative likelihood ratio} $\mbox{LR}^- < 1$, where one of the two inequalities implies the other one.
+Equation \eqref{eq:LRUpdating} shows that a positive result from a useful test increases the odds \soutr{(and therefore also the probability)} of having the disease whereas a negative result decreases it.

+The diagnostic odds ratio \citep{Glas_etal2003} (DOR) is \soutr{simply} the ratio of the two likelihood ratios: $\mbox{DOR} = \mbox{LR}^+ / \mbox{LR}^-$, and a single indicator of diagnostic test accuracy, the larger, the better.
+The DOR ranges from 0 to infinity and is larger than 1 for a useful statistical test.
 We will describe its properties in more detail in the following, when we apply it to statistical hypothesis tests.